Common deal structures

 Acquisition of the "total gross assets" of the target: A sale of the target company's total gross assets is a sale of a business as a going concern, including all of its rights and obligations.

-Acquisition of selected assets of the target: In this type of asset sale, the buyer is free to select the assets it is willing to acquire (including accounting receivables and the contractual rights of the target); save where the acquired assets are subject to any encumbrance, the buyer will only be liable for those obligations of the target company that it expressly assumes subject to approval or the respective creditor.
-Hence, a sale of assets is preferable in situations where the target has significant liabilities that the buyer does not wish to assume, provided such sale does not lead to bankruptcy of the company, in which case the officers and/or participants (shareholders) of the company may be found liable.
+Acquisition of selected assets of the target: In this type of asset sale, the buyer is free to select the assets it is willing to acquire (including accounts receivable and contractual rights of the target).
+Except where the acquired assets are subject to any encumbrance, the buyer will only be liable for those obligations of the target company that it expressly assumes, subject to approval of the respective creditor(s).
+Hence, a sale of assets is preferable in situations where the target has significant liabilities that the buyer does not wish to assume, provided that such sale does not lead to bankruptcy of the company, in which case the officers and/or participants (or shareholders) of the company may be found liable.

-Where the business is subject to licensing, an asset acquisition becomes less attractive, as all the licenses and permits issued to the target are not automatically transferrable.
-Where a transaction involves a transfer of the target's rights to certain types of assets (e.g., an interest in land), an analysis is required to determine a correct transfer regime which might differ depending on the country of the buyer's origin, specific type of the asset, etc..
+Where the business is subject to licensing, an asset acquisition becomes less attractive, as all the licenses and permits issued to the target are not automatically transferable.
+Where a transaction involves a transfer of the target's rights to certain types of assets (e.g., an interest in land), an analysis is required to determine the correct transfer regime which may differ depending on the country of the buyer's origin, specific type of the asset, etc.

 An important tax consideration here is the applicability of VAT (20%) to the asset deal to be paid by the seller, which increases the transaction value.